 The spine (called the vertebral column) is the defining characteristic of a vertebrate, such as humans.
-The spine is a segmented series of bones, called vertebra (plural vertebrae).
-The vertebra are separated by intervertebral disc.
-The intervertebral discs are made up of a spongy tissue and are necessary to maintain the spine’s alignment and still permit movement.
+The spine is a segmented series of bones, called vertebrae (plural vertebrae).
+The vertebra is separated by an intervertebral disc.
+The intervertebral discs are made up of spongy tissue and are necessary to maintain the spine’s alignment and still permit movement.

 The spine is divided into four sections: cervical (neck), thoracic (chest/upper back), lumbar (lower back), and sacral (pelvis).
 The vertebrae in each section of the spinal cord are numbered top to bottom.
 For example, the third vertebra down from the top of the cervical spine is called C3, and the fifth vertebra down from the top of the lumbar spine is L5.
 The intervertebral discs are identified by the vertebrae they fall between.
 For example, the intervertebral disc between C3 and C4 is identified as the C3-C4 intervertebral disc.

 The spinal cord runs through the center of the spine in what is called the spinal cavity.
 The spinal cord is a fragile nerve structure that extends from the brain stem to the bottom of the spine.
 Along the spine, small openings, called foramina (plural foramen), allow nerves to enter and exit the spinal canal to and from the rest of the body.
 This is the pathway of communication between the brain and the rest of the body.
 An injury to the spinal cord can prevent it from sending and receiving messages correctly from the brain to the body’s systems that control sensory, motor, and autonomic functions from your head to your bowel to your toes.Spinal Cord Injuries